Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 - The trainer employs a bootie-style collar which hugs the ankle securely.
 The collar and the heel of the upper are made us cushioned neoprene for enhanced fit and comfort.
 The forefoot comprises of a TPU-faced mesh which also fits snugly but also offers flexibility and aeration.
 The rearfoot area is wrapped in TPU sidewalls which aim to enhance support and durability.

 - The Flywire technology works together with the lacing system for a secure yet dynamic fit.
 It locks down the foot and prevents accidental shoe removal.

 - A dual-density midsole is utilized in the shoe.
-It is a combination of the cold fusion technology, a plush foam installed in the center for underfoot cushioning, and a firm carrier for support.
+It is a combination of the cold fusion technology in which a plush foam is installed in the center for underfoot cushioning, and a firm carrier at the back for support.

 - The rubber outsole is patterned in laser-siped flex grooves that foster natural foot flexion.
 Low-profile heel clips are lodged into the lateral and medial sides to help with handstand push-ups.

-- A durable rubber guards the midfoot.
+- A durable rubber compound guards the midfoot.
 It protects the footgear from abrasions during rope climbs.

 Nike Free x Metcon size and fit

 The Nike Free x Metcon is a CrossFit shoe that is engineered to suit the feet and biomechanics of men.
 It is available in a wide range of sizes, from US 6.5 to 15.
-It only comes in a D - Medium width profile.
+Widthwise, it only comes in a D - Medium width option.